jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

 To solve this, Socratic Dialectics uses wise minds to churn, project, then weed out the bad data and interpretations to preserve only the good and solid ones.
 Such minds have a more solid grasp of both metaphysics and physics or science and have no bias.

+Socrates calls these wise minds as Guardians.

+{{< q a="Socrates" c="The Republic by Plato" c="Book 3, Chapter 4" >}}
+We should have the best of guardians for our city.
+They should be wise, efficient, and have a special care of the State
+{{< /q >}}

-Socrates does this churning process as the **Socratic method** wherein a wise mind takes an idea from a theorist and then walks forward with the theorist's mind towards the projected effect of his idea, or backwards in order to discover the cause together.
+Socrates does the churning process, to separate truth from falsehood, as the **Socratic method**.
+In it, a wise mind takes an idea from a theorist and then walks forward with the theorist's mind towards the projected effect of his idea, or backwards in order to discover the cause together.

 <!-- The natural contradiction between the metaphysical and physical dimensions then manifest as the "contradictions" which Hegel emphasized.  -->

-{{< q a="Socrates" c="The Republic by Plato Simplified" >}}
+{{< q a="Socrates" c="The Republic by Plato" >}}
 A person will find himself at the top of the intellectual world when he tries to discover the absolute by the light of reason only [via intution], without the help of the senses, and perseveres by pure intelligence until perceives the absolute good [dharma or tao].
 This is the same as the sight that has seen the visible.
 This progress is called dialectic.
 {{< /q >}}